 Theory and practice in various types of discussion situations.
 Consideration of the place of discussion in our democratic society.
-Integration of traditional principles with recently
+Integration of traditional principles with recently developed concepts and approaches.

 COMM 464 Debate

 The application of the principles of argumentation by debating a selected topic in public and intercollegiate debate formats.
 Stresses both theory and performance in oral advocacy.